TDGerve/silicH2O/docs/source/interference_subtraction.rst

 Importing interference
 ----------------------
-Spectra of interference are imported via the `load` button in the :ref:`settings bar </getting_started.rst#settings-and-results>` and can be removed with the `remove` button.
+Spectra of interference are imported via the `load` button in the :ref:`settings bar </getting_started.rst#settings-and-results>` and removed with the `remove` button.

 .. figure:: /images/interference/interference_import.gif
     :alt: import interference